 As far as the mounting debt on the flawed and irrational e-toll scheme goes, Sanral have very little chance of ever collecting the now almost R8bn outstanding debt.
-The e-toll discount dispensation which ended in May this year, had no significant impact on their plight and neither has Sanral’s latest round of summonses sent to 6500 members of the public.
+The e-toll discount dispensation which ended in May this year, had no significant impact on their plight and neither has Sanral’s latest round of summonses sent to 6500 supporters of the public.

 We are eager to see how Sanral’s auditors will reflect last years “collectable” e-toll debt of several billions of rands, in the 2016 financial statements which are due any day now.
 It is common practice that once reasonable doubt exists on the collectability of mounting debt, especially that which has shown a growing trend for over a prolonged period, this debt must be written off – unless an extremely plausible explanation is provided to convince the auditor general of its retrievability.

 The legal defensive challenge against the e-toll summonses remains a significant and real threat to the e-toll schemes existence and while the court challenges ensue, SANRAL’s debt will continue to mount, which poses serious problems for the state owned organization and its credit ratings.